-Weekly Workout Frequency for Optimal Weight Loss
+Weekly Workout Frequency for Sustainable Weight Loss

-This article walks through the evidence behind the 3-to-5-session range, how session quality interacts with frequency (more is not always better), how to build weekly frequency progressively without triggering the adherence collapse that kills most programs by month two, and five weekly templates from minimum-effective-dose to advanced daily-movement.
-The goal is a weekly pattern that survives busy weeks, average-energy days, and imperfect recovery β€” because the consistency of a sustainable plan beats any theoretical optimum that breaks on a bad Tuesday.
+This article walks through the 3-to-5-session range, how session quality interacts with frequency, how to build weekly frequency progressively, and five weekly templates from a starting dose to daily movement.
+The goal is a pattern that survives busy weeks, average-energy days, and imperfect recovery.

 The Evidence on Weekly Exercise Frequency for Weight Loss